How to contact Virgin Media broadband support and customer service

 You’ve got a variety of options for getting in touch with Virgin, including a call centre or live chat.

-Virgin Media customer service opening hours are between 8:00 am and 8:00 pm Monday to Friday, and 8:00 am to 6:00 pm on Saturdays, however the exact time depends on how you contact Virgin as the phone team and live chat teams have different opening hours.
+Virgin Media customer service hours are 8.00 am to 8.00 pm Monday to Friday, and 8.00 am to 6.00 pm on Saturdays, however, the exact time depends on how you contact Virgin as the phone team and live chat teams have different opening hours.

 Virgin Media contact numbers

 The Virgin Media customer service phone number shown below is the single point of contact for all queries, including technical support and complaints.